Phyllis Dixey

-Phyllis Dixey (10 February 1914 – 2 June 1964) was an English singer, actress, dancer and impresario.
+Phyllis Dixey (10 February 1914 – 2 June 1964) was an English singer, actress, dancer, and impresario.

 Her earlier career was as a singer in variety shows in Britain.
 During World War II, she joined ENSA and entertained the British forces.
 She sang, recited and posed in naked tableaux which were very popular.

 Early life and career

-Phyllis Selina Dixey was born in Merton, Surrey to Ernest Dixey and Phyllis Selina Haycroft.
-She had one elder brother, Ernest Dixey (b.
-1912).
+Phyllis Selina Dixey was born in Merton, Surrey, to Ernest Dixey and Phyllis Selina Haycroft.
+She had one elder brother, Ernest Dixey (born 1912).
 In 1938, she married Jack Tracey.

-In 1942, she formed her own company of girls and rented the Whitehall Theatre in London to put on a review called The Whitehall Follies.
-This was the first striptease show put on in the West End of London, but not the first show to have nude studies as the Windmill reviews were already in existence.
+In 1942, she formed her own company of girls and rented the Whitehall Theatre in London to put on a revue called The Whitehall Follies.
+This was the first striptease show put on in the West End of London but not the first show to have nude studies, as the Windmill reviews were already in existence.
 She stayed at the Whitehall for the next five years producing the Peek-a-boo reviews.
 Her performance was at the time considered artistic and she thought that it was an art form.
 She was known as the "Queen of Striptease".
-She appeared in two films Love up the Pole (1936) and Dual Alibi (1946).
+She appeared in two films: Love up the Pole (1936) and Dual Alibi (1947).